brady-boyd/hotel/READMECHANGELOG.md

 - Line 2
   - Change: Ran docker run -p 8080:8080 -d --name D387_010912370_PA d387_010912370_pa to run Docker image in a container that I named D387_010912370_PA.

+### D3

+**Prompt**: Describe how you would deploy the current multithreaded Spring application to the cloud.
+            Include the name of the cloud service provider you would use.

+   I would deploy the Landon Hotel application using Amazon Web Services.
+First, I would push the Docker image to an Amazon Elastic Container Registry repository.
+I would then use AWS Fargate, a serverless solution, to run the Docker image.
+I would use AWS Fargate because it allows me to run containers without having to provision/manage servers.
+I would set up a load balancer on the AWS Fargate instance to distribute traffic evenly across the containers.
+After that, I would configure a Security Group, the built-in virtual firewall for AWS to customize the traffic limits and other network security options.
+Finally, I would  monitor the application using Amazon CloudWatch for metrics and insights and Amazon CloudTrail for logging.